|

 Draped Brown Backdrop

-The secret is choosing a soft, matte brown so light hits gently and the folds look intentional, not heavy at all.
+The key is choosing a soft, matte brown so the light hits gently instead of making harsh shadows.

 @roriranch